 The Center for Medicare Services has a number of value-based payment programs for Medicare providers and patients.
 Providers are reimbursed through incentive payments, determined by the quality of care given to their patients.
 In September, CMS began to push for individual states to increase their adoption of value-based care within healthcare systems, improving the accessibility of value-based care for Medicare beneficiaries.
-In 2021, we will likely see a trend of value-based care being pushed to the forefront of many health systems with the goal of improving healthcare costs and quality of care.
+In 2022, we will likely see a healthcare trend of value-based care being pushed to the forefront of many health systems with the goal of improving healthcare costs and quality of care.

 How Healthie fits: Healthie’s insurance billing platform allows you to easily generate insurance forms, submit them to your clearinghouse, and track claim status.

 As wearable technology, such as Fitbits and Apple Watches, advances, the implications for patient care and digital health trends are widespread.
 Wearable technology is a great tool, as it allows you to track additional metrics and create new goals with patients.
 In 2022, wearable trackers will become increasingly more compliant with EHR systems, allowing an additional way for providers to connect with their patients.